Based on previous years retention opportunities, we are planning to host our Summer Chinook Derby in August again this year.

 Qualifying individual members may be awarded only one major prize (e.g. 1st, 2nd, 3rd Salmon, 1st, 2nd, 3rd Halibut, Fish Of The Day, Hidden Weight, Door Prize) in a derby.

-For the Year Long Derby, Club members and their eligible family members may enter in each Chinook salmon or halibut caught during the year, that has been witnessed by a second Club member.
-During the AGM, the Derby Coordinator will announce the winning weight to determine the Year Long Derby winners.
-Winners are not required to be present at the awards presentation.
+For the Year Long Derby club members and their eligible family members may enter in each Chinook salmon or halibut caught during the year.
+All fish entered must be witnessed by a second club member.
+The Derby Coordinator will announce the winning weight of the Year Long Derby winners at the AGM.
+Winners are not required to be present at this awards presentation.

 Below are links to several sites which can provide you with up-to-the-minute information on Victoria & Area Weather & Tides (all links open in new window):